janipalsamaki/blog-desktop-ui-automation/README.md

 }
 ```

-The robot code using the locator might look like this:
+The robot code using the `VSCode.RunCommand` locator looks like this:

 ```robot
 *** Keywords ***